 - Several strips of green chiles, cooked*

 *Green chiles are entirely optional - the easiest thing to do is to use canned Ortega green anaheim chiles.
-Or you can broil some anaheim chiles in a broiler until completely blackened, then put the chiles in a closed brown paper bag for a few minutes, then rub off the blackened skin.
+Or you can roast some anaheim chiles over a gas stove or in a broiler until completely blackened, then put the chiles in a covered bowl for a few minutes, then rub off the blackened skin.
 Remove the stems and seeds and cut into strips.

 Using the convection setting of your oven